52North/pubopen/opensource/legal.md

 # Legal Stuff

 Your read right: "<i class="octicon octicon-law"></i> stuff".
 That shows how gingerly you should pick up the contents of this section.
-As the nerd says: ["IANAL"](https://en.wikipedia.org/wiki/IANAL) - I am not a laywer, and while we have some experiences with open sources licensing, we cannot give you the professional advice that your require.
+As the nerd says: ["IANAL"](https://en.wikipedia.org/wiki/IANAL) - I am not a laywer, and while we have some experience with open sources licensing, we cannot give you the professional advice that your require.
 There are many different legal systems in the world, and if you are in doubt about anything, then [get a lawyer or get in touch with colleagues and your legal department](http://www.linux.com/news/featured-blogs/205-mike-dolan/833808-5-essential-duties-of-legal-counsel-in-an-open-source-compliance-program), if you have access to one.

 Seriously, there is now way around contacting a lawyer specializing in open source licenses if you are unsure about legal matters regarding your open source software or software that you use.